 The Seville Cathedral is the largest gothic church in the world

 After breakfast, you'll head off with a local guide to explore Seville.
 Start with the Seville Cathedral, a 15th-century Roman-Catholic church that's home to the tomb of Christopher Columbus.
-You'll also see La Giralda, which is the cathedral's looming belltower.
-There's a noticeable stylistic difference between the two structures, as this 12th-century pillar was originally built as a minaret for the Great Mosque back when Andalusia was ruled by the Moors.
+You'll also see La Giralda, which is the cathedral's looming bell tower.
+There's a noticeable stylistic difference between the two structures, as this 12th-century pillar was originally built as a minaret for the Great Mosque back when the Moors ruled Andalusia.

-After completing the half-day tour, you can return to your hotel and relax, or continue to explore the town.
-If you decide to head out for a night on the town, do like the locals and complement an evening of tapas with a nightcap at a favorite watering hole.
+After completing the half-day excursion, you can return to your hotel and relax or continue to explore the town.
+If you decide to head out for the evening, do like the locals and complement tapas with a nightcap at a favorite watering hole.

-Day 7: Day Trip to Jerez - Sherry Tasting & Dancing Horses
+Day 7: Day Trip to Jerez for Sherry Tasting & Dancing Horses

-You'll arrive in Jerez's historic Old Town, which is centered around the dominating Alcázar, an 11th-century Moorish fortress.
-Here you'll meet an expert guide and embark on a tour of the town highlights.
+Jerez's historic Old Town is centered around the dominating Alcázar, an 11th-century Moorish fortress.
+Here you'll meet an expert guide and embark on a walk featuring the town highlights.
 You'll also visit a local sherry bodega (winery) for a tasting.
-You will sample several types of local sherry, all paired with delicious tapas.
-As an added bonus, the bodega keeps a collection of original Picasso artwork on hand that you can admire.
+Sample several types of local sherry, all paired with delicious tapas.
+As a bonus, the bodega keeps a collection of original Picasso artwork on hand that you can admire.

 Then you'll see the equine culture of Jerez in action when you sit down for a live Andalusian horse performance.
 The show, "How Andalusian Horses Dance," features prized horses performing various types of dressage: classic, carriage, vaquera, etc. The show represents how countryside horsemanship has risen over the millennia to become an art form.

-Day 8: Drive From Seville to Ronda - Stop in Arcos de la Frontera
+Day 8: Drive to Ronda via Arcos de la Frontera

 Ronda, Spain